Skip to main content

 While everyone’s financial needs differ, it’s a good idea to keep some key features in mind when researching potential savings accounts.
 Here are a few tips as you make your decision:

-Look for low (or no) fees
+Look for savings accounts with low (or no) fees

 If you can, find a bank that doesn’t charge excessive fees (or, ideally, any).
 When you’re trying to build up your savings, savings withdrawal limit fees, insufficient funds fees, and savings account maintenance fees can add up quickly.